paddleman/write-ups/blog-post-pt1-updated.md

 Same with geo_postgis which uses Poison by default.

+Configuration for the authorizaiton libraries will a couple of steps from now.

 Following the ja_serializer docs... clean and build the mime type.

 ```
 mix deps.clean mime --build
 ```
 .... and before I forget, let's accept json-api and add the necesarry plugs to our pipeline in the router.
-I also changed the entry point for our api to the plain root url (```"/"```)

 ```elixir
 # ./lib/pucks_web/router.ex